cake-tech/cake_wallet/howto-build-android.md

 ### 3. Installing Flutter

-CakeWallet requires **EXACTLY** Flutter version `1.22.6` to build properly.
+The easiest way to install Flutter is by using the `snap` package manager.
+Other means of installing Flutter on your system can be found [here](https://flutter.dev/docs/get-started/install/linux).

-To install this version of Flutter on your Ubuntu system, please use [these instructions](https://flutter.dev/docs/get-started/install/linux#install-flutter-manually).
+`$ sudo snap install flutter --classic`

 ### 4. Verify Installations